-Aftercare is an important part of addiction treatment because it creates a framework of support for the individual after they return to the outside community.
-It consists of counseling agencies that can provide support for the individual, as well as support groups that can provide practical advice and encouragement from those who also struggle with substance abuse issues.
+Aftercare is an essential part of addiction treatment because it creates a framework of support for the individual after they return to the outside community.
+It consists of counseling agencies that can provide support for the individual and support groups that can provide practical advice and encouragement from those who also struggle with substance abuse issues.

-Many women need special care for domestic abuse problems, employment training, ongoing mental health care and other issues.
-In many cases, family therapy is needed to help other family members understand how to provide the most supportive environment for addiction recovery.2 Residential treatment programs offer a variety of services for these women to provide the best preparation for returning to normal life.
+Many women need special care for domestic abuse problems, employment training, ongoing mental health care, and other issues.
+Family therapy is often necessary to help other family members understand how to provide the most supportive environment for addiction recovery.2 Residential treatment programs offer various services for these women to provide the best preparation for returning to everyday life.

-Residential treatment offers concentrated therapy on an around-the-clock basis that improves the odds for success in addiction recovery.
-If you or a loved struggles with addiction, contact a professional treatment center to discuss how residential treatment can help you return to a healthy life.
+Residential treatment offers concentrated therapy on an around-the-clock basis, improving the odds of addiction recovery success.
+If you or a loved one struggles with addiction, contact a professional treatment center to discuss how residential treatment can help you return to a healthy life.